moliver28/research-handbook/content/handbook/marketing/digital-experience/contentful-cms/_index.md

 ## What is Contentful?

-The Digital Experience team is currently migrating the [marketing site](https://about.gitlab.com/) to our new CMS tool, Contentful.
+The Digital Experience team has migrated the [marketing site](https://about.gitlab.com/) to our new CMS tool, Contentful.
 Contentful is a Content Management System - it replaces all of the text files in our marketing site and replaces them with different Content Entries.
 Contentful also has a Media Library, where we are moving our images.

+## Why transition to a CMS?

+As the GitLab marketing team and the marketing site evolves, we need a collaborative tool that allows for consistency across the marketing site.

 ### Contentful terminology